VGVentures/very_good_engineering/src/content/docs/theming/theming.md

 ### Importing Fonts

-To keep things organzied, fonts are generally stored in an `assets` folder like so:
+To keep things organzied, fonts are generally stored in an `assets` folder:

 ```txt
 assets/